- Stuck Like Glue: What Curriculum Adherence Can Do for Your Classroom - November 12, 2018

 • focusing on newly hired sales and sales support teams aligned with the On-Boarding Program with topics

 According to Indeed.com, the average salary is $54,000 and most corporate trainers work in Corporate America.
-Most work in an environment where they are delivering what teachers know as professional development, and helping employees understand training solutions within the company.
+Most work in an environment where they are delivering what teachers know as professional development and helping employees understand training solutions within the company.

-The job of a learning consultant is as varied as the company hiring for position.
+The job of a learning consultant is as varied as the company hiring for the position.
 In short the Learning Consultant designs and deploys the global learning competency/behavior based roadmap for employees and leaders at all levels aligned with the Learning & Organizational Development Center’s strategy.
 The job description of a learning consultant consists of:

-• designing learning roadmap based on core and key competencies/behaviors to accelerate employee’s and organizational performance aligned with short and long term business goals
+• designing learning roadmap based on core and key competencies/behaviors to accelerate employee’s and organizational performance aligned with short and long-term business goals

 • building a global learning platform and solutions that takes into consideration a variable expense model through vendors and internal solutions • developing processes and infrastructure to ensure that the learning is applied and provides a measurable return on the investment tied to higher business results and employee engagement .